lrghust/simple-gossip-database-example/README.md

 - neighbors: neighbor replicas' information
 - table: the table stored on this replica

+*Note that the time interval of message transferring in gossip protocol is set to 1 second, so the output will be freshed per second.
+In addition, the Load Balance Server will choose two nodes to send the initial message in case of a crash one being chosen, so the nodes may finish synchronize very fast when there are only several nodes launching.
+By adding the number of running nodes it will be clear that the protocal works at a speed of 1 message/second.*

 3. Launch the client:
 ```bash
 $ python Client.py